liip/roger-q/README.md

 To see all options of a command, run `roger-q.phar {commmand} --help`.

+Except for dedupe, the commands require the `--host` option to know where to find RabbitMQ, and `--username`, `--password` and `--vhost`.
+The default is localhost on port 5672 with vhost `/` and credentials guest/guest.
+(Hint: Pull request to support a configuration file for these parameters would be welcome.)

 ### Dump (`dump`)

 Dumps the messages from the given queue to the standard output.
+The command uses the RabbitMQ management API, rather than the regular protocol, to read and write messages, which is much faster for queues with many messages.
+This means that you need to install the [Management Plugin](https://www.rabbitmq.com/management.html) in your RabbitMQ.
+If you do not use the default port 15672, you need to specify the `--port` parameter.

 The messages are dumped as JSON as in the following example (the example has been pretty-formatted):
 ```json5